 Traffic analysis and preliminary concepts developed

-Develop proposed street markings plan for “short-term” improvements.
+Develop proposed street markings plan for “short-term” improvements

-Presented updated designs to community boards and elected officials
+Presented updated designs to Community Boards and elected officials

 Implementation of short-term improvements, including bus lanes, loading zones, left turn restrictions, addition of turn-bays, and signal improvements

-Implementation of capital improvements including bus bulbs and curb extensions
+Select Bus Service starts and implementation of capital improvements including bus bulbs and curb extensions